LoadStar822/Chimera/README.md

 ---

 ## Project Overview

 **Chimera** is a versatile **metagenomic classification tool** developed by **Qinzhong Tian**, designed to simplify and accelerate the process of analyzing large-scale metagenomic datasets.
 Chimera integrates efficient algorithms and user-friendly features to deliver fast, accurate, and scalable metagenomic classification.

-The current version (1.4) enhances classification accuracy by upgrading the previous **Expectation-Maximization (EM) algorithm** to the more advanced **Variational EM algorithm**, which improves convergence speed and robustness in complex datasets. **SIMD (Single Instruction, Multiple Data) acceleration** using the **AVX2** instruction set, introduced in version 1.3, continues to further enhance performance by providing compatibility across a range of modern processors.
+The current version (1.6) introduces the **Interleaved Merged Cuckoo Filter (IMCF)**, which dramatically reduces database construction memory usage and significantly increases classification speed, all while maintaining nearly unchanged classification accuracy.
+Version 1.5 previously added the **Hierarchical Interleaved Cuckoo Filter (HICF)**, though it proved less practical compared to the new IMCF.
+Version 1.4 enhanced classification accuracy by upgrading the previous **Expectation-Maximization (EM) algorithm** to the more advanced **Variational EM algorithm**, improving convergence speed and robustness in complex datasets. **SIMD (Single Instruction, Multiple Data) acceleration** using the **AVX2** instruction set, introduced in version 1.3, continues to further enhance performance by providing compatibility across a range of modern processors.
 These optimizations significantly speed up computational tasks, improving Chimera’s ability to handle large datasets quickly and efficiently.
-Version 1.2 previously brought significant enhancements in classification accuracy and performance through the introduction of a **16-bit interleaved cuckoo filter**.
+Version 1.2 brought significant enhancements in classification accuracy and performance through the introduction of a **16-bit interleaved cuckoo filter**.
 Version 1.1 introduced **abundance analysis**, diversity indices, and the **LCA (Lowest Common Ancestor) algorithm** for more precise classification.

 For a detailed comparison of Chimera’s performance against other metagenomic classification tools, please visit our **[benchmark repository](https://github.com/LoadStar822/ChimeraBenchmark)**.

 ### 🔍 Interactive NCBI Dataset Downloads

 One of Chimera’s standout features is its **interactive data downloading** capability from NCBI databases.
 Users can easily download and process large metagenomic datasets **within the Chimera environment**.
 The tool automatically handles preprocessing of downloaded datasets, streamlining the workflow from data acquisition to database construction.

 Chimera offers flexibility by supporting **custom parameter configurations**, while also providing **default settings** for users seeking a simpler setup.

 ### ⚡ Fast and Accurate Species Classification

 Chimera is optimized for both **speed and scalability**.
 The classification engine is **multi-threaded**, making it highly effective at processing large datasets in a short time.
+Version 1.6's **IMCF** marks a major advancement in speed and memory efficiency.
 Version 1.4 upgraded the **EM algorithm** to the **Variational EM algorithm**, further improving classification accuracy in challenging datasets.
-Version 1.3 introduced **SIMD acceleration** with **AVX2** instructions, boosting computational efficiency across platforms. **Version 1.2** introduced the **16-bit interleaved cuckoo filter**, and **version 1.1** added the **LCA algorithm**, which enhances accuracy by resolving ambiguous taxonomic assignments through the use of the Lowest Common Ancestor method.
+Version 1.3 introduced **SIMD acceleration** with **AVX2** instructions, boosting computational efficiency across platforms. **Version 1.2** introduced the **16-bit interleaved cuckoo filter**, and **version 1.1** added the **LCA algorithm**, enhancing accuracy by resolving ambiguous taxonomic assignments through the use of the Lowest Common Ancestor method.

 Supported input formats include:
 - Standard formats: **FASTA**, **FASTQ**